maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Invited Talk (External Conference/Seminar)
+- **May.
+08, 2026**
+  Maizie was invited to give a talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Sunday, June 14, 2026, at Cold Spring Harbor Laboratory (CSHL), New York.
 - **Mar.
 14, 2026**
   Maizie was invited to give a talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Saturday, March 28, 2026, The 22nd Annual Meeting of the MidSouth Computational Biology and Bioinformatics Society (MCBIOS) at Tampa, Florida.